 Founders treat Shopify like a billing system and a search ranking.
 It is a partner, and the relationship matters more than they think.
 The platform decides your distribution, your visibility, and what is in or out of bounds.
 Founders who engage the partner side seriously, show up, understand the roadmap, build inside the lines, get treated differently than founders who only surface when something breaks.

-I built the Partner Program, so I will say this plainly.
+I helped build and scale the Partner Program, so I will say this plainly.
 The platform notices who is a good partner and who is extracting.
 Your category position, your reviews, your alignment with where Shopify is heading all feed into how much oxygen you get.
 Treat the relationship as an asset you invest in, not a tax you pay.
 Founders who ignore this are surprised when a platform shift hurts them and helps a competitor who was paying attention.

 "Founders treat Shopify like a billing system.
 It is a partner.
 The platform notices who is a good one, and it pays out in distribution."